 በኢንስቲትዩቱ ወርሃዊ የጽዳት ዘመቻ ተካሄደ

 የኢትዮጵያ ብዝሀ ሕይወት ኢንስቲትዩት ሰራተኞች የችግኝ ተከላ መርሀ-ግብር አካሄዱ

-The Institute consists of five key processes (directorates), namely: Crop and Horticulture Biodiversity Directorate, Animal Biodiversity Directorate, Microbial Biodiversity Directorate, Forest and Range land plants Biodiversity Directorate and Genetic Resources Access and Benefit Sharing Directorate.
-There are also nine support processes, namely: Public Relations and Communication Directorate; Purchase, Finance, Procurement and Property Administration Directorate; Internal Audit Directorate; Plan & Program Directorate; Women, Children and Youth Affairs Directorate; Information Communication Technology Directorate; Human Resources Development and Administration Directorate; Reform and Good Governance Directorate and Ethics & Anti-Corruption Directorate.
+The institute consists of eight key processes (directorates), namely: Crop and Horticulture Biodiversity directorate; Animal Biodiversity directorate; Microbial Biodiversity directorate; Forest and Range land plants Biodiversity directorate; Genetic Resources Access and Benefit Sharing directorate; Research, Dissemination & project implementation directorate; Branch, Centers & stakeholders directorate and Ecosystem directorate.
+There are also nine support processes, namely: Public Relations and Communication directorate; Purchase, Finance, Procurement and Property Administration directorate; Internal Audit directorate; Plan & Program directorate; Women, Children and Youth Affairs Directorate; Information Communication Technology Directorate; Human Resources Development and Administration directorate; Reform and Good Governance Directorate and Ethics & Anti-Corruption Directorate.
 The Institute establishes seven (7) additional biodiversity centers in Metu, Hawasa, Harer, Mekele, Goba, Bahirdar and Asosa, two botanical gardens in Jimma and Shashemene and Fiche duplicate gene bank to enhance the accessibility of biodiversity conservation and research.
 The Director General (DG) leads the institute which supported by management committee.
 The Management committee consists of all directorate directors.